 A direct effect of potting includes the removal of target species such as lobsters Homarus gammarus and brown crab, Cancer pagurus.
-Increases in effort could lead to indirect effects of fishing by depletion of top predators such as lobster (Babcock et al., 2010).
-H. gammarus occupies the apex predator role in many ecosystems as a large, aggressive and dominant species predating on many species and outcompeting potentially co-existing species such as C. pagurus.
+Increases in effort could lead to indirect effects of fishing by depletion of top predators such as lobster (Babcock et al., 2010) which play a role in community structuring in these habitats.

+H. gammarus occupies the apex predator role in many ecosystems as a large, aggressive and dominant species predating on a range of species and outcompeting potentially co-existing species such as C. pagurus.
 If numbers of H. gammarus decrease through removal this may allow C. pagurus to occupy the habitat which could affect community structuring.
 However, lobsters tend to be found closer inshore due to their preferred habitat rather than across the whole of the site.
 They also display more site fidelity.
-Brown crabs are known to migrate westwards along the channel moving across the site (Hunter et al., 2013).
+Brown crabs are known to migrate westwards along the channel (Hunter et al., 2013).
 This suggests less site fidelity due to their migration behaviour.

-Hoskin et al., (2011) looked at the recovery of crustacean populations from potting activity over four years in Lundy Island No Take Zone (NTZ).
-They found the H. gammarus population rapidly and significantly increased in the NTZ compared to the fished area (evident after only 18 months of closure), which would indicate that there was an impact from potting, via target species removal.
+Hoskin et al., (2011) looked at the recovery of crustacean populations from potting activity over 4 years in Lundy Island NTZ.
+They found the population of H. gammarus rapidly and significantly increased in the NTZ compared to the fished area (evident after only 18 months of closure), which would indicate that there was an impact from potting, through removal of targeted species.
 This significant increase in abundance allows H. gammarus to fill the role of apex consumer.
 They prey upon and can physically displace other decapod species from their ecological niche possibly causing the numbers of some species to decline.
 This may then mean that lower H. gammarus populations may be beneficial in increasing community biodiversity and maintaining ecosystem function and stability, however further monitoring is required (Wootton et al., 2015).

-The NTZ also caused a small but significant increase in C. pagurus (Eno et al., 2001).
+The NTZ also caused a small but significant increase in C. paguru (Eno et al., 2001).
 Hoskin et al., (2011) saw a decrease in the abundance of velvet swimming crabs Necora puber which was potentially from predation and/ or competition from an increase in H. gammarus in Lundy NTZ.
 Spider crabs Maja squinado showed no significant changes in population.